YLAL Membership FAQs

 YLAL is free to join and we have no ongoing membership fees in order to make it open to those on low incomes.
-The downside is that we do not have funds to pay for a members email service that can handle an unlimited address book.
+The downside is that we do not have funds to have an unlimited address book.

-The members email service we use says people are inactive if they are infrequently or not reading emails.
-If it says this about you we will assume you are not interested in membership for now and unsubcribe you, so we have room to add the new people who sign up.
+The members’ email service we use says people are inactive if they are infrequently or not reading emails.
+If it says this about you we will assume you are not interested in membership for now and we will unsubcribe you, so we have room to add the new people who sign up.
 But of course we would love to see you back when you have time!

 If you find you haven’t had an email for a while (and we send at least one a month), check your junk mail, and then either email us at firstname.lastname@example.org if you want to check your membership status, or just re-subscribe via the link above.

 We hope you understand this way of managing the email list is to ensure that people who do regularly read emails can continue to receive them and so we don’t have to charge all members fees.

 Moved job or uni?
 Changed email?

 Please tell us if an email address you are registered with changes (e.g. if you leave college or a place of work where you signed up).
 That means we can update our email system and ensure there are no duplicates.
 This is again to keep enough room for new members.
 We would also be grateful if you can only register with one email address.